Are you wondering what does phlebotomy mean?

 Phlebotomist Job Duties:

 What is a phlebotomist job?
 A phlebotomist will be responsible to gather blood, label samples and transport all specimen samples to the laboratory.
 A phlebotomist will practice proper patient identification and confidentiality as well as being courteous and calming.
+Do you have the personality for a phlebotomist?

 Do you need a degree to become a phlebotomist?